 Printing: Similar to FDM printing speeds.
 Most DM sample parts take 4-10 hours to print, while larger parts or parts with more infill may take 24 hours or more to print.

-Sintering Cycle: Around 24 hours as a baseline, depending on the total mass loaded and maximum wall thickness.
+Sintering Cycle: Around 48 hours as a baseline, depending on the total mass loaded and maximum wall thickness.
 It is recommended to sinter parts in batches to maximize throughput.

 Q. Do different materials have different print speeds?

 Materials all print at the same rate.
-The metal remains in powder form bound in the plastic binder during the print process.
+The metal remains in powder form bound in the wax binder during the print process.

 Q. Are parts water/air tight?